BroCodeX/BroCodeX/README.md

 <h3 align="center"> Hi there 👋, My name is Sergey.
 Welcome to my GitHub Profile<br/> </h3>

 ### 👨‍💻 About me:
 I am a **Junior Java Developer** with over 3 years of experience in IT.
 I am currently working at [ITSumma](http://www.itsumma.ru/), and continuously enhancing my skills through courses, trainings, and reading technical literature.
-I enjoy solving problems related to algorithms and data structures.
+I enjoy solving problems related to data structures and software design.

 * 🚀  **Open to exciting job opportunities**.
 * 🌍  **Willing to relocate internationally**.